 - Translation and interpreter services, including sign language.

 - The cost for other services depends on your family’s situation.
 Some families do not pay anything for ECI services, while other families pay part of the cost.
 ECI will ask if you have health insurance and if they can bill this insurance.
-To learn about what your family might need to pay, you can look over the Paying for Early Childhood Intervention Services booklet.
+To learn about what your family might need to pay, read “How do I pay for Services?” on the ECI website.

 - ECI staff will work with your family, so that you understand the Family Cost Share system and know what you will pay for services.

-- ECI also pays for some amount of respite services so you can get a much-needed break and take care of your family’s well being.
+- ECI also pays for some amount of respite services so you can get a much-needed break and take care of your family.
 Ask your service coordinator for the ECI Respite flyer, which explains how it works.
 The service coordinator can also help you find respite through other community resources.

 What Happens Once Your Child’s ECI Services End?